top of page

 QUEER GAZE

-As a queer filmmaker I focus on creating LGBTQ+ characters and storylines that are nuanced and realistic.
+As a queer and non-binary filmmaker I focus on creating LGBTQ+ characters and storylines that are nuanced and realistic.
 I aim for positive representation and empowering narratives.

 I want to portray people in a layered way, as they are, and I would like to show how liberating it is to think outside of gender boundaries.
-I feel a big responsibility to show independent and vulnerable characters with a focus on their strengths and flaws.
-People who are searching for their (gender) identity, gender expression and sexual orientation, following their own path with pride and self-love.
+I love to show authentic and vulnerable characters.
+People who are searching for their (gender) identity, gender expression and sexual orientation, on their spiritual journey, following their own path with pride and self-love.

 valerie-1 _ door Tengbeh Kamara.jpg